 The Company's Board of Directors is responsible for the preparation of other information.
-The other information comprises the information included in Board's Report including Annexure to Board's Report, but does not include the standalone Financial Statements and our auditor's report thereon.
+The other information comprises the information included in Board's Report including Annexure to Board's Report,

 Our opinion on the standalone Financial Statements does not cover the other information and we will not express any form of assurance conclusion thereon.
 In connection with our audit of the standalone Financial Statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the standalone Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the report containing other information, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
-We have nothing to report in this regard.
+When we read the other reports containing other information, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance and take appropriate actions, if required.